Guerlain: Third generation

 The business was handed down to the sons of Gabriel Guerlain: Jacques Guerlain and Pierre Guerlain.
 Jacques, Aimé's nephew, became Guerlain's third master perfumer; he was the author of many of Guerlain's most famous classics, which are still held in high esteem in the modern perfume industry.
 Many of his perfumes are still sold and marketed today.
 Among Jacques Guerlain's most important creations are Mouchoir de Monsieur (1904), Après L'Ondée (1906), L'Heure Bleue (1912), Mitsouko (1919), Guerlain's flagship fragrance Shalimar (1925), and Vol de Nuit (1933).
-Jacques composed his final perfume, Ode (1955), with the assistance of his grandson, the then-18-year-old Jean-Paul Guerlain.
+Jacques composed his final perfume, Ode (1955), with the assistance of his grandson, then-18-year-old Jean-Paul Guerlain.

 Fourth generation

 Jean-Paul Guerlain was the last family master perfumer.
 He created Guerlain's classic men's fragrances Vétiver (1959) and Habit Rouge (1965).
 He also created Chant d'Arômes (1962) and Chamade (1969).
 From 1975 to 1989, he collaborated with perfumer Anne-Marie Saget, composing Nahema (1979), Jardins de Bagatelle (1983), Derby (1985) and Samsara (1989).
 His later work includes Héritage (1992), Coriolan (1998) and Vétiver pour Elle (2004).
 Jean-Paul Guerlain retired in 2002, but continued to serve as advisor to his successor until 2010, when he was terminated after making a racist remark on French television regarding the inspiration for his scent Samsara.
 With no heir from within the Guerlain family to take over, the role of master perfumer is no longer tied to family succession.